verosampedro/JuniorCrafters/README.md

 bash
 Copy code
 yarn dev
-This will start the development server, and you can access the application at http://localhost:3000.
+Visit http://localhost:3000 to access the application.

 Production
 To build the application for production, run: